All Natural Deodorant

 Your body will naturally detoxify itself, so there's no need for expensive masks or creams.

 Exfoliating your skin can help your body with the detoxification process.
 Your pores have been clogged for so long that they may need a little help opening back up.
-Use a natural exfoliant like Epsom salts or brown sugar to carefully unclog stubborn pores.
+Use a natural exfoliant with salts or our all natural body scrub to carefully unclog those stubborn pores.

 Stick With Natural Fibers During Your Detox

 Expect to sweat a lot during your switch.
 Your body finally has a chance to clean itself up, so it's going to wash all of the toxins away as quickly as it can.